There are 4 ingredients in Just Tea (essiac tea). No alcohol or preservatives of any kind are ever added!!!! Just Tea ingredients are:

 THE HERBS USED ARE AS FOLLOWS: (Note: The data given here is a composite of information published in “The Essiac Report”; “Identifying and Harvesting Edible and Medicinal Plants”; “Richter’s Herb Catalog”, and my own experience over 21 years.

 also known simply as sorrel or dock, is a perennial plant that has been used for centuries in a multitude of ways.

 Now, the plant’s leaves are the parts used for both medicinal and culinary purposes.
 The roots of the plant have been used historically as an astringent and coagulant.
 The entire plant, including roots, is used as the main ingredient in essiac tea.

-Sheep Sorrel has several reported health benefits, including treatment for cancer, fever, generalized inflammation, and scurvy.
-Sheep Sorrel has an abundance of disease-fighting molecules, such as vitamins (A, B Complex, C, D, E and K).
+Sheep Sorrel has several reported health benefits and has vitamins (A, B Complex, C, D, E and K).

 Burdock Root (Arctium lappa)

 Burdock is a root that is found in Europe and Asia.
 It has many medicinal qualities and has been used in many herbal remedies and is sweet to the taste and has a gummy consistency.